whotookzakum/bapharia.com/src/routes/[[lang]]/guides/social-features.md

     // TODO 今すぐパーティ 1:17:55 on dev stream
 </script>

-## Life Skills
-### Housing
+## Housing
+Housing is a planned feature, and an early concept was shown in a February 2024 stream.

+<YouTube
+    title="A very early preview of housing features" id="q_2H29yAzqM?start=5019"
+    bleed
+/>

-Housing was confirmed as a planned feature in the CBT Feedback Report.
-It will be added after the official release.
-Trading may be implemented *only* for housing materials.
+It was stated in an early livestream that trading may be implemented *only* for housing materials.

-### Fishing
+## Fishing
 Fishing is a mini-game that can be performed at designated locations with other players or by yourself.
 Once a fish has bitten onto the hook, a gauge will appear at the bottom indicating line tension and fish's distance.
 Reel the fish in by carefully adjusting your fishing rod--good positioning will result in lower line tension.
 High line tension will break the line.
 Once successfully caught, your character will hold the fish with its length displayed.

 <YouTube